apache/pulsar/site2/docs/functions-runtime.md

 Pulsar Functions support the following methods to run functions.

-- *Thread*: Invoke functions threads in Functions Worker.
+- *Thread*: Invoke functions threads in functions worker.
-- *Process*: Invoke functions in processes forked by Functions Worker.
+- *Process*: Invoke functions in processes forked by functions worker.
-- *Kubernetes*: Submit functions as Kubernetes StatefulSets by Functions Worker.
+- *Kubernetes*: Submit functions as Kubernetes StatefulSets by functions worker.

 #### Note
 > Pulsar supports adding labels to the Kubernetes StatefulSets and services while launching functions, which facilitates selecting the target Kubernetes objects.

 The differences of the thread and process modes are:
-- Thread mode: when a function runs in thread mode, it runs on the same Java virtual machine (JVM) with Functions worker.
+- Thread mode: when a function runs in thread mode, it runs on the same Java virtual machine (JVM) with functions worker.
-- Process mode: when a function runs in process mode, it runs on the same machine that Functions worker runs.
+- Process mode: when a function runs in process mode, it runs on the same machine that functions worker runs.

 ## Configure thread runtime
 It is easy to configure *Thread* runtime.
 In most cases, you do not need to configure anything.
 You can customize the thread group name with the following settings: